-1. From the Strattic dashboard click Domain Settings, input your domain (without the www), select checkbox, and click submit.
+From the Strattic dashboard, click the Details button, then click the Domain menu item, input your domain (without the www) and click continue.

 You'll see a CNAME like this to validate the SSL certificate for the root domain.

 Log in to your AWS console and navigate to Route 53.

 Create a new hosted zone for your domain or use an existing hosted zone.

 Add the CNAME to validate SSL (within domain hosting zone).